giantswarm/docs/src/content/advanced/connectivity/ingress/configuration/index.md

 If you use the `cookie` type you can also specify the name of the cookie that will be used to route the requests with the annotation `nginx.ingress.kubernetes.io/session-cookie-name`.
 The default is to create a cookie named `route`.

-The annotation `nginx.ingress.kubernetes.io/session-cookie-hash` defines which algorithm will be used to hash the used upstream.
-Default value is `md5` and possible values are `md5`, `sha1` and `index`.

-The `index` option is not hashed, an in-memory index is used instead, it's quicker and the overhead is shorter.
-Warning: The matching against the upstream servers list is inconsistent.
-So, at reload, if upstreams servers have changed, index values are not guaranted to correspond to the same server as before!
-Use with caution and only if you need to!

 This feature is implemented by the third party module [nginx-sticky-module-ng](https://bitbucket.org/nginx-goodies/nginx-sticky-module-ng).
 The workflow used to define which upstream server will be used is explained in the [module documentation (PDF)](https://bitbucket.org/nginx-goodies/nginx-sticky-module-ng/raw/08a395c66e425540982c00482f55034e1fee67b6/docs/sticky.pdf).

 ### Configuration snippets